doordeck/doordeck-sdk-java/README.md

 ```

-#### Unlock a door by UUID
+#### Unlock by Device's UUID
-The SDK has a method that will open an activity to pass the information once obtained the UUID beforehand.
+The SDK has a method that will open an activity to pass the information once obtained the Device's UUID beforehand.
-- You need the `uuid (String)`
+- You need the `UUID (String)`

 ```
     /**
      * Unlock method for unlocking via UUID
      *
      * @param ctx current Context
-     * @param uuid, a valid uuid to a [Device]'s id.
+     * @param deviceUUID, a valid [Device]'s UUID.
 It has to be a valid UUID format
      * @param callback (optional) callback function for catching async response after unlock.
      *
      */
     @JvmOverloads
-    fun unlock(ctx: Context, uuid: String, callback: UnlockCallback? = null){
+    fun unlockByDeviceUUID(ctx: Context, deviceUUID: String, callback: UnlockCallback? = null){
-        this.deviceToUnlock = PartialDevice(uuid)
+        this.deviceToUnlock = PartialDevice(deviceUUID)
         showUnlock(ctx, ScanType.UNLOCK, callback)
     }
 ```